Power Transformations of Relative Count Data as a Shrinkage Problem: Exponential Shrinkage

 Let us first define the loss function on the tangent space for the empirical estimator:

-This is the (squared) Aitchison distance, i.e., another expresssion for the distance measure used in (\ref{Aitchison}).
+This is the (squared) Aitchison distance, i.e., an alternative expression of (\ref{Aitchison}).
 Via the mapping of the simplex to $\mathcal{T}^D$, the expression $\mathrm{clr}(\hat{\boldsymbol{q}})-\mathrm{clr}(\boldsymbol{q})$ can be interpreted as a difference vector between compositions \cite{ErbAy}.
-It is sometimes denoted as an ``inverse perturbation" with the notation $\hat{\boldsymbol{q}}\ominus\boldsymbol{q}$, which makes the analogy with (\ref{MSE1}) even more compelling.
+One can write this in form of a perturbation with the notation $\hat{\boldsymbol{q}}\ominus\boldsymbol{q}$, which makes the analogy with (\ref{MSE1}) even more compelling.
 The ``exponential" analogue to the MSE of section \ref{decision} is the risk function associated with the squared Aitchison loss, i.e.\ the expectation

 Unfortunately, in this case the bias term does not vanish for the empirical estimator, and we shall need an approximation to evaluate it.